malekabdelkader/bingo/README.md

 ✅ **Responsive & lightweight** for a smooth experience

 ---
 ## 🔧 Customization

-**The size of the Bingo grid is variable and can be modified from the Constants file.
-Along with the grid size, the list of phrases is also configurable.**
+The size of the Bingo grid is variable and can be modified from the Constants file.
+Along with the grid size, the list of phrases is also configurable.

- ** Default grid size: 5x5 (25 cells)
+✅ **Default grid size:**  5x5 (25 cells)
- ** Default phrases: 25 common virtual meeting phrases ** Fully customizable: You can override the default values to fit your needs, whether for different subjects like Developer Mistakes Bingo or any other customized Bingo theme!
+✅ **Default phrases:** 25 common virtual meeting phrases ✅ **Fully customizable:** You can override the default values to fit your needs, whether for different subjects like Developer Mistakes Bingo or any other customized Bingo theme!

 ---